glotzerlab/signac-docs/docs/source/aggregation.rst

 Currently, **signac-flow** allows users to aggregate jobs in the following ways:

-- _All jobs_: All of the project's jobs are passed to the operation function.
+- *All jobs*: All of the project's jobs are passed to the operation function.
-- _Group by state point key(s)_: The aggregates are grouped by one or more state point keys.
+- *Group by state point key(s)*: The aggregates are grouped by one or more state point keys.
-- _Group by arbitrary key-function_: The aggregates are grouped by keys determined by a key-function that expects an instance of :class:`~.signac.contrib.job.Job` and return the grouping key.
+- *Group by arbitrary key function*: The aggregates are grouped by keys determined by a key-function that expects an instance of :class:`~.signac.contrib.job.Job` and return the grouping key.
 - Grouping into aggregates of a specific size.
 - Using a completely custom aggregator function when even greater flexibility is needed.